Asylum Lawyer in Chicago

 Benefits of Asylum

 Asylum allows foreign nationals to lawfully remain in the United States indefinitely.
 It also allows them to apply for work authorization and, after one year, apply for legal permanent residence.
 Another benefit of asylum in Illinois is that it is also available to the spouses and children accompanying or following principal asylum applicants.

 In general, those who wish to apply for asylum in Illinois must do so within one year of arriving in the United States.
 There can be exceptions to this limit, but it is generally best to pursue an asylum application as soon as possible when it is clear that this change in status is needed.

 Bars to Asylum

-Certain factors can immediately disqualify certain people from being eligible for asylum in the U.S. Just some of these factors can include being convicted of a serious crime, having already resettled in a third country, presenting a danger to U.S. national security or having a history of participating in the persecution of others in any way.
+Certain factors can immediately disqualify certain people from being eligible for asylum in Illinois.
+Just some of these factors can include being convicted of a serious crime, having already resettled in a third country, presenting a danger to U.S. national security or having a history of participating in the persecution of others in any way.

 - Withholding of Removal

 - Convention Against Torture

 - Temporary Protected Status